 A course designed to introduce to novices the basic skills, rules, playing strategy, and etiquette involved in the sport of tennis.
 Singles and doubles are played.

-PED 1253 Racquetball
+PED 1253 Racquetball 1 credit - Fall Only

 This is an introductory course developing basic skills, rules, playing strategy and etiquette involved in the game of racquetball.
 Emphasis is on doubles.

 PED 1306 Basketball